On $L^p$-semigroup to Stokes equation with dynamic slip boundary condition in the half-space: Introduction

-Concerning possible applications, we remark that optimal regularity estimates of the stationary Stokes problem (cf.\ Theorem~\ref{thm:Main2}) can be used to obtain a higher regularity of evolutionary nonlinear problems, via the standard bootstrap argument.
-See \cite{PZ23} for the corresponding analysis in bounded domains, where the smoothness of solutions was used to estimate dimension of the global attractor, in the case of the 2d Navier-Stokes equations with dynamic boundary conditions.
+Concerning possible applications, we remark that optimal regularity estimates of the stationary Stokes problem (cf. \autoref{thm:Main2}) can be used to obtain higher regularity of evolutionary nonlinear problems, via the standard bootstrap argument.
+See \cite{PZ24} for the corresponding analysis in bounded domains, where the smoothness of solutions was used to estimate the dimension of the global attractor, in the case of the two-dimensional Navier-Stokes equations with dynamic boundary conditions.